ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### Creation of XML Namespaces without Prefix

-Finally, a default XML Namespace without a prefix can be created using string.Empty (Yes, we tried "".
-No, it didn't work.).
+Finally, a default XML Namespace without a prefix can be created using string.Empty.
+We tried "" but it did not.

 ```C#
 md.uaModelDesignManager.XmlSerializerNamespaces.Add(string.Empty, "http://opcfoundation.org/OPCUAServer");
 ```

+### Unfinished Items

-### EUInformation Objects for Engineering Units
+#### EUInformation Objects for Engineering Units

-There's a bunch of unfinished business.
-The Opc.Ua.Types.cs class has strongly typed EUInformation available, but we haven't figured out how to serialize them correctly so that they can be attached as XMLElement to the DefaultValue of a EngineeringUnits ExtensionObject.
-To be continued...
+Opc.Ua.Types.cs class has strongly typed EUInformation available.
+We haven't figured out how to serialize them correctly so that they can be attached as XMLElement to the DefaultValue of a EngineeringUnits ExtensionObject.

-### Default Value XML Elements for NodeDesign
+#### Default Value XML Elements for NodeDesign

 The same issue as above.
-How can this be achieved without manually creating an XML Element...
+We can not achieve this yet without manually creating an XML Element.